nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 ##### Association tables and inter-entity relationships

-   * _define and specify structure of each Level 1 association relationship_
+   * _define and specify the structure of each Level 1 association relationship_

 #### Level 1 metadata submission examples: Data Package JSON Schema and example TSVs